diazridzky/Customer-Personality-Segmentation/README.md

 1. 48% of customers (Majority)
 * All of them are Postgraduates
-* Higher number of people who are in relationship than single people
+* Higher number of customers who are in relationship than single customers
 * Have an approximately 20k-50k of income
 * Around 25 to 60 years old with the maximum around 35 to 45 years old
 * Bought approximately 50-400 products